What happens when I plead guilty to my Magistrate’s Court charge?

 - Your previous criminal record and the fact that you face the possibility of having a criminal record after pleading guilty;

-- Potential loss of employment; and
+- The potential loss of employment; and

 - Any financial burden a guilty plea could have on you etc.